-[For groups only] There are no concerns regarding the fungibility and availability of liquid funds across the group, including the ability to transfer liquidity across the group's undertakings.
+[For groups only] The supervisory authority has not identified material concerns regarding the fungibility and availability of liquid funds across the group, including the ability to transfer liquidity across the group's undertakings.

 Applicable to Article 144a(4) of Solvency II Directive.
 This condition applies only to insurance and reinsurance groups.